eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_cpp.md

 The app is now running.
 In order to use it properly, we will enhance the app with more features in the next sections.

-## Vehicle Model
+## Vehicle Model Access

 In order to facilitate the implementation, the whole vehicle is abstracted into model classes.
-Please check [tutorial about creating models]({{< ref "docs/tutorials/tutorial_how_to_create_a_vehicle_model" >}}) for more details about this topic.
+Please check [tutorial about creating models](/docs/tutorials/vehicle_model_creation) for more details about this topic.
 In this section, the focus is on using the models.

-### Import the model

-The first thing you need to do to get access to the Vehicle Model.
-In the section about [distributing a model](/docs/tutorials/how_to_create_a_vehicle_model/distribution_cpp.md), you got to know the different methods.
+The first thing you need to do is to get access to the Vehicle Model.
+If you derived your project repository from our template, we already provide a generated model in the folder `app/vehicle_model/include/`.
+This folder is already configured as "include folder" of the CMake tooling.
+Hence, in most cases no additional setup is necessary.
+How to tailor the model to your needs or how you could get access to vehicle services is described in the tutorial linked above.

-If you just want to use your model in one app, you can simply copy the classes into your `src`-folder.
-In this example, you find the classes inside the `vehicle_model`-folder.
-As you have already seen in the section about [initializing the app]({{< ref "#initialize-your-class" >}}), we need the `vehicle model` to use the app.

-As you know, the model has a single [Datapoint](/docs/concepts/development_model/vehicle_app_sdk/#datapoint) for the speed and a reference to the `cabin`-model.

-Accessing the speed can be done via
+If you want to access a single [Datapoint](/docs/concepts/development_model/vehicle_app_sdk/#datapoint) for the vehicle speed, this can be done via

 ```Cpp
 auto vehicleSpeedBlocking = getDataPoint(Vehicle.Speed)->await();